 Though a strong vein of morbid humour pervades, the journey is ultimately profound.
 I have no personal experience of blood-letting, embroidery, or murder, be it in the realm of higher interests or diminishing reality, yet there is some way in which the soul makes known its sensations to the body; and in this I perceive of a truth that love in worlds vastly empty is all we can hope for: and that this must be the meaning of what I write.

 To be published before my death.

 Extracts from the manuscript:

-you would have my body, and make my breasts firm and my hair black and
+would have my body, and make my breasts firm and my hair

-rushing noise, they will bend upwards, and with the
+rushing noise, they will bend upwards, and with the bending

-the feathers we will be pressed towards each other, supported on the
+of the feathers we will be pressed towards each other,

 '"If you would have my body, and make my breasts full and my skin firm and porcelain white, then you will have magnificence in the first ages as in later times, as from old temples and broken amphitheatres half buried in the earth, and figments of towers and subterranean vaults will support your airy body, dressed in fine light damasks, and confess the difference between an old devotee and a young beauty.